signalcdn/16PF/README.md

 **Additional Background

-I really value practicality so I'm not going to waste your time or mine with my description.
-Just kidding, I value time but I have a flare for distraction and the dramatic.
-All I would request is that you keep in mind that anything that seems like it was done quickly is due to the time of this project's scope initially being limited to 1 week.

-I took a Psychology Minor in school so that I could learn about people and how myself and others relate to one another.I have had great struggles with my identity growing up, and I still don't know how I fit into the big picture or what kind of people are actually like me.
+I took a Psychology Minor in school so that I could learn about people and how myself and others relate to one another.
+I have had great struggles with my identity growing up, and I still don't know how I fit into the big picture or what kind of people are actually like me.
 I've always wanted to survey people, but knew I was lacking both hard and soft skills required to create positive impacts with my work.

-I have a background in product, so I set myself a fairly reasonable MVP.
-It ended up being quite quick initially.
-Discussion around Acceptance
+* I would like to do something with data that does not involve the gamification of a metric with consequences that are not intuitively positive (unclear or intuitively negative)
+* I would like to take advantage of my speed x depth multiplier at my optimal depth (medium complexity, high flow)
+* I would like to drive introspection in people, not comparison
+* I would like to optimize learning to, ironically, make it brainless - Granular proximal zone of development
+* I am extremely outgoing but I can't operate at my social energy level for long.
+Product Ownership is too draining if I end up on too much of a manager schedule.

 ## Questions